danielandresgp/danielandresgp.github.io/_pages/about.md

 3. **Bump hunting**: Finding maxima in machine learning settings, both supervised and unsupervised.
 4. **Fine tuning**: Determining probabilities for life to exist, from planetary conditions to cosmological ones.

-A more detailed description can be found in the Research tab.
+A more detailed description of these items can be found in the Research tab.

 ---